 I would much rather have the stress that comes from competition than the stress and pressure that comes from not even being in the game.

-Have you ever noticed how under capitalism the rich become powerful?
+You ever noticed, folks, speaking of upward mobility, have you ever noticed how under capitalism, the rich become powerful?

 And under socialism, the powerful become rich.